laurelschwulst/blend.laurelschwulst.com/README.md

 + index.php
 + this is always the splash page, or home page
 + always show just 4 random images from collection
-+ <s>todo: ideally clicking on an image would on click one) take you to lightbox view, click two) take you to where that image existed in the overall catalog</s>
++ <s>*todo*: ideally clicking on an image would on click one) take you to lightbox view, click two) take you to where that image existed in the overall catalog</s>

 ### Catalog
 + catalog.php